 Each year since 1982, SPEE has surveyed its members and also other experts to obtain data regarding certain evaluation parameters in current use throughout the oil and gas industry.
 A statistical analysis of the results of this survey is published and a copy is made available to non-members for a modest fee.
 This annual survey is considered to be a valuable contribution to the profession of petroleum evaluation engineering because it provides a comparison basis for the parameters being used by any individual evaluator.
 Typical parameters included in the survey are: 10 year forecast of domestic oil and gas prices; 10 year forecast of operating cost and drilling cost escalation rates; primary present worth factor utilized in evaluations; minimum expected rate of return for investments; and risk adjustment factors applied to specific reserve classifications and categories.
 The annual survey also includes a comparison of all previous surveys.

 SPEE assists in the continuing education of its member through periodic technical meetings held by each local Chapter, through the Annual Meeting, and also by promulgating reports generated by the efforts of special committees such as the most recent report regarding severance taxes, “Summary of Oil & Gas Production Taxes.”
 SPEE meetings provide an excellent forum for the exchange of technical and business information that can be specifically applied in the evaluation of oil and gas properties.

-Local chapters meet in Calgary, California, Central Texas, Dallas, Denver, Europe, Houston, Midland, Northern Rockies, Oklahoma City, and Tulsa.
+Local chapters meet in Asia Pacific, Calgary, California, Central Texas, Dallas, Denver, Europe, Houston, Latin America, Midland, Northern Rockies, and Oklahoma City.